 Child on Child Abuse

-At Our Lady of Perpetual Succour Catholic Primary School all staff receive training on child on child abuse, such as through an INSET or during induction.
+At Our Lady's all staff receive training on child-on-child abuse, such as through an INSET.

 We have adopted a 'whole school approach' to tackling sexism and child on child abuse (including sexual violence and sexual harassment).